RESP – Registered Education Savings Plan

 Free Money for Education

 The Canadian government contributes up to $7,200 per child over time through the CESG, boosting your savings significantly.
-We help you optimize your contribution strategy to capture the maximum available grants.
+Discussing contribution options can help families aim to capture available grants.

-Our strategies are tailored based on your child's age and the specific education timeline.
+RESP allocation options are commonly considered based on a child's age and the specific education timeline.

 Investment Choices: